Why the GBBO creations are so appealing

 Remember that, next time you’re secretly wondering what a tiny yellow tennis ball would taste like.

-The Great British Bake Off is on BBC1 tonight at 8pm.
+The Great British Bake Off is on Channel 4 Tuesdays at 8pm.